A few key terms

 - complete an Inheritance Tax form – you’ll need to fill in either a short form or a long form depending on whether Inheritance Tax is due.
 Gov.uk has more advice on Inheritance Tax forms or call the HMRC Probate and Inheritance Tax Helpline on 0300 123 1072.

-Once probate has been granted
+Once probate or confirmation has been granted

 It’s usually a good idea to set up a separate executor’s bank account in which to collect the assets.
 You’ll then need to:

 - pay any debts, including tax owed and outstanding bills

 - distribute the estate, according to the will, or intestacy rules if there is no will

 - prepare the estate accounts.
 They will need to be signed off by you and the main beneficiaries.